wondersalmon/bash-wonders/README.md

 ## 6. sshmenu

 This Bash script allows you to easily select and connect to a SSH server from your settings file `(~/.ssh/config)`, with the added bonus of showing the availability status of each server.

+## 7. dotback

+A simple shell script for backing up and restoring your `dotfiles` (configuration files) using GitHub.